Lambda319/ProjectLambda/README.md

 Multiple views provide different ways to visualize meeting schedules and search for time ranges and/or colleagues.
 Users can also manage groups of frequently contacted colleagues, as well as start instant meetings with group members in one-click.

-Check out the deployed project [here](https://zoom-dashboard.tk).
+**Check out the deployed project [here](https://zoom-dashboard.tk)**.
 This works best on Chrome, and is not supported on mobile devices.
 Please note this deployment will no longer be hosted by January 2023.

 The back-end is serverless, built using API Gateway and Lambda.
 All data is hosted in a micro RDS instance.

-Screenshorts & example videos to come.
+Screenshots & example videos to come.

 ## The following users have been configured with log in credentials:
 - Adelaide Koloman (username: adelaidekoloman@zoom-dashboard.tk)